5 well-known US companies succeeding in Mexico

 The challenges involved in opening an operation south of the border can seem daunting.
 Different legal and taxation systems, recruitment, language barriers, and culture, all present hurdles for the unfamiliar.

-The solution is to work with a shelter company.
+The solution is to work with a manufacturing services company.
 It's an approach taken by many of the successful US companies in Mexico.

 IAI Mexico is here to help you.
 Based in Matamoros, Tamaulipas, (across the border from Brownsville, Texas,) we've been helping US companies "find their feet" in Mexico since 1992.
 To learn what we could do for you, simply Contact Us.